Value Bet

 Practical execution and common mistakes

 Most long-term profit comes from getting called by worse hands consistently.
-Don’t treat all strong hands the same - adapt sizing and timing to opponent and board texture.
-Avoid predictability: repeating one size every time makes you easy to read.
+Don’t treat every strong hand the same; adapt sizing and timing to the opponent and the board texture.
+Repeating one size every time makes you easy to read.
 And don’t over-rely on bluffing when you actually have the best hand.

 Common mistakes: